hellenike/textbook/docs/topics/subj-opt/index.md

 ### Important things to know:

 - The way we translate subjunctives and optatives is entirely dependent on their context.
 You must always first identify the type of "verbal chunk" they belong to.
+The "tense" of a verb in these moods represents the *aspect* of the action, not the *time*.
+Thus a present subjunctive or optative expresses ongoing or continuous action, and an aorist subjunctive or optative expresses a single action.
 - Forming these verbs requires only adding a new set of endings onto the same principal part stems that you have already learned.

 ### Forming the present subjunctive and optative